gitmissv/fullstack-knowledge-base/GitHub/CloningRepository.md

 1. Open your repository in GitHub
 2. Click <> Code to get your link

    > copy the HTTPS link

 3. Open Git Bash terminal

    > Navigate to the appropriate directory you want your cloned files Run git clone [*https link from repository*]

-> i.e.  git clone https://github.com/gitmissv/fullstack-knowledge-base.git
+>>>> i.e.  git clone https://github.com/gitmissv/fullstack-knowledge-base.git

 **NOTE**  Copy/Paste functions:
-> To copy in Git Bash: hold Shif and use the left/right arrows to select text area, then press 'Enter' to copy.
+>>> To copy in Git Bash: hold Shift and use the left/right arrows to select text area, then press 'Enter' to copy.

-> To paste in Git Bash: use (Shift + Insert)
+>>> To paste in Git Bash: use (Shift + Insert)

 4. Press **Enter** to create your local clone